remipch/remipch.github.io/robotics.md

 ## Tornado (2019)

-I've been working on project Tornado for Institut Pascal.
+I've been working on project Tornado for [PerSyst](http://www.institutpascal.uca.fr/index.php/en/persyst) team at Institut Pascal.

 My mission was to adapt the EZ10 __autonomous shuttle__
 to demonstrate innovative functionalities centered in urban areas: